 Simulated surround sound

-Although the headset only produces a virtualized surround sound space, it's actually just as good as the Razer Tiamat 7.1 – which actually has multiple drivers – I've owned for the last few years.
-While running around the ruined streets of New York in The Division, I could hear a car alarm go off in the far north west and gun fire from the south.
+Even though the Razer ManO’War only produces virtual surround sound, it's actually just as good as the Razer Tiamat 7.1 – which actually has multiple drivers – we’ve owned this headset for the last few years.
+While running around the ruined streets of New York in the Division, we could hear a car alarm go off in the far north west and gun fire from the south.

 Aside from gaming, the ManO'War is also pretty decent for listening to music.
 Of course, it's also perfect for watching movies without needing to buy a sound bar or a surround sound system for your home theater.

 And more importantly, it offered a completely lag free audio experience.
-Razer promises up to 14 hours of battery life.
-I can personally back up these claims as I got through two six-hour gaming sessions on the weekend before I needed to plug in the micro USB cable.
+Razer promises up to 14 hours of battery life. we can personally back up these claims as we got through two six-hour gaming sessions on the weekend before we needed to plug in the micro USB cable.